 Seeing around the corner

 We know a computer can keep its knowledge of a city up to date, but the real test is how it uses this knowledge to get you to the office quicker.
-It does so by leveraging data from every driver ahead of you – not just those further along the road, but those that travelled the same route at another point in time.
+It does so by leveraging data from every driver ahead of you – not just those further along the road, but those that traveled the same route at another point in time.

 AI systems can combine the real-time traffic information from a network of connected vehicles with historical data, allowing them to determine the best routes.
 This allows cars to ‘see around the corner’ in a sense, anticipating and responding to delays without passengers actually encountering them.

 A computer’s knowledge of a city used to be limited to what a human could tell it.
-But by putting advanced surveying, sensor, and AI technologies on our roads, computers are continually understanding cities better, beyond what a local expert can tell you.
+But by putting advanced surveying, sensor and AI technologies on our roads, computers are continually understanding cities better, beyond what a local expert can tell you.
 And when combined with self-driving vehicles, this understanding promises to make travel more safe and efficient.

 Learn more about the innovations that drive the New Reality.